 In more recent years, McCullin has continued to travel internationally, photographing and printing new works from countries such as India, Syria and Africa, where he documented the AIDS crisis.
 One of his most ambitious journeys has been to explore the ruins in the southern fringes of the Roman Empire, a project that spanned over a number of years, and is documented in McCullin’s book Southern Frontiers: A Journey Across the Roman Empire (2010).
 His newer images include the British landscape, notably of Somerset, where he now lives with his third wife.

-Most recently McCullin has been awarded a knighthood in the 2017 New Years Honours list and has had a major retrospective at Tate Britain 5 February - 6 May 2019.
+Most recently Sir Don McCullin was awarded a knighthood in the 2017 New Years Honours list and from 5th February - 6th May 2019 Tate Britain presented a major solo retrospective of his work, which was hugely successful.
 McCullin has been awarded numerous awards over the years, including two premier Awards from the World Press Photo and the 2006 Cornell Capa Award by the International Centre for Photography in New York for his lifetime contribution to photography.
 In 1993, he was the first photojournalist to be made a Commander of the British Empire (CBE).
 He is the author of more than a dozen books (mostly published by Jonathan Cape), including his acclaimed autobiography Unreasonable Behaviour (1990), updated and published again in 2015, and his Don McCullin: The New Definitive Edition retrospective, published the same year.
 In 2011, alongside Hamiltons’ exposition of his platinum prints, the Tate Britain presented a solo exhibition comprising a wide selection of his subjects, and the Imperial War Museum displayed Shaped By War, featuring over 250 photographs, contact sheets and personal memorabilia.
 McCullin’s work has not only been exhibited in numerous exhibitions, but is held in various museum collections around the world.
 McCullin is today recognised as one of our greatest photographers.